xtagon/docs/docs/zero-to-python-snake-windows.md

 ---
 layout: card
-title: Zero to Snake for Windows
+title: Zero to Snake for Windows (with Python)
 categories: [doc]
 ---

-# Zero to Snake for Windows (with Python)

 This document will allow you to start developing a Battlesnake snake AI on a Windows 10/8/7 computer using the Python programming language.